CasperGN/ActiveDirectoryEnumeration/README.md

 ```

-The new inclusion of imbedded exploits can yield results such as:
+The new inclusion of embedded exploits can yield results such as:
 ```
 ...
 [ WARN ] DC may be vulnerable to: [ cve-2020-1472 ]